wso2/docs-apk/en/docs/control-plane/start-apk-dp-to-cp-k8s.md

     helm repo update
     ```

 3. Install the Kubernetes Gateway components and start the WSO2 API Platform For Kubernetes.
 Consider `apk` as the `<chart-name>` for this guide.
-For the `--version` of this command, use the version of the release you used in point 1 above.
+For the `--version` of this command, use the version of the release you used in Step 1 above.
 It will take a few minutes for the deployment to complete.

     === "Command"
         ```